-Year 12 Course

 Topic: Proof

 The Nature of Proof

-Further Proof by Mathematical InductionTopic:
+Further Proof by Mathematical Induction

-Vectors
+Topic: Vectors

-Further Work with VectorsTopic:
+Further Work with Vectors Topic: Complex Numbers

-Complex Numbers

 Introduction to Complex Numbers

-Using Complex NumbersTopic:
+Using Complex Numbers

-Calculus

-Further IntegrationTopic:

-Mechanics
+Topic: CalculusFurther Integration Topic: Mechanics

 Applications of Calculus to Mechanics

-Year 12 Course External Assessment Year 12 Course Internal Assessment Two written examination papers.
+Year 11 (course is not offered) Year 12 Course Internal Assessment Four assessment tasks: One take home assignment weighting 15% Two written in-class examination papers.
 One paper is identical to the paper of two hours duration for the Mathematics Extension 1 course.
 The other paper is based on the Mathematics Extension 2 Course and is of three hours duration.
-NESA-approved calculators, geometrical instruments and approved geometrical templates may be used.
+Weightings are 25% and 30%.
 The objectives of the course are grouped into two components, Component A and Component B, for assessment purposes.
 Component A (60%) is primarily concerned with the student's knowledge, understanding and skills developed in each Content Area listed in the syllabus.
 Component B (40%) is primarily concerned with the student's reasoning, interpretative, explanatory and communicative abilities.
+Trial examination with weighting 30%.
+External HSC Written Examination